 It doesn’t get any easier, folks.
-I had to say good bye to another precious saint of God.
-Mary Anne Copelin, my spiritual mother, mentor and friend, was 91 years old.
+I had to say goodbye to another precious saint of God.
+Mary Anne Copelin, my spiritual mother, mentor, and friend, was 91 years old.

 Mrs. C first came into my life some 35 years ago.
 At the time, I was an empty shell.
 Broken.
 And undone.
-Mrs. C picked me up, dusted me off and took me under her wing.
+Mrs. C picked me up, dusted me off, and took me under her wing.
 Then she loved me, schooled me, and encouraged me.
-She allowed me to cry countless of times and bare my soul.
+She allowed me to cry countless times and bare my soul.
 I didn’t always like or agreed with everything she suggested, but I respected her knowledge and wisdom.

 I learned much from her; some lessons took a while to sink in.
 I came to the realization that I am a spiritual being.
 I need to be who I am and not try to imitate someone else.
 I need to love myself first, in order to love others.
 The self I need to reject is the “flesh” which dominates my soul.
 The flesh will abuse or misuse my personality.
 In order for me to have a healthy self-respect, I must see myself as a person of dignity and worth.
 The one who has no self-worth or self-esteem tends to hide behind a mask.
 Been there, done that.

 Over the years, I’ve met and have come to know many wonderful and dear sisters in the Lord; many are friends to this very day.
-It was through Mrs. C’s ministry where I met another saint of God, Elizabeth Bearden, whom we also grew to love and even cared for her in her later years until she crossed over to be with the Lord.
+It was through Mrs. C’s ministry that I met another saint of God, Elizabeth Bearden, whom we also grew to love and even cared for her in her later years until she crossed over to be with the Lord.

 Yes, I am grateful that this one woman enriched my life and instilled in me hope for change.
 Throughout my own personal struggles and setbacks, she pushed me forward and taught me the importance of God’s grace.